 Currently, our research group is supervising 10 PhD students, with a 100% PhD completion rate (of 50 students) and three patents relating to 3D printing.
 In 2018, our group published 23 review, book chapters and original research articles in 3D printing and diagnostics and authored the world’s first 3D printing in pharmaceuticals textbook.

-Applications must only include CV, personal statement, and the contact details of two referees, and should be emailed to Dr Gabriella Caminotto: [email protected]
+How to apply Applications must only include CV, personal statement, and the contact details of two referees, and should be emailed to Dr Gabriella Caminotto: [Email Address Removed]

-For any academic queries please contact Prof Abdul Basit, Department of Pharmaceutics, UCL School of Pharmacy: [email protected]
+For any academic queries please contact Prof Abdul Basit, Department of Pharmaceutics, UCL School of Pharmacy: [Email Address Removed]

 The application deadline is Friday, 22nd March 2019 (16:59 GMT).